talhaamir4130/DataGenerationBundle/README.md

 # DataGenerationBundle

-This bundle aims to assist developers to generate test data for development puposes.
+This bundle aims to assist developers to generate random data for development and purposes.